PM Matteo Renzi to resign as Italy faces uncertainty

 As Europe awoke to the result, leading figures began to react to the latest installment of political change.

-Outgoing French president Francos Hollande paid tribute to Renzi and his attempt to pass "courageous reforms".
+Outgoing French President François Hollande paid tribute to Renzi and his attempt to pass "courageous reforms."

-A statement from the Elysee Palace said that Hollande shared Renzi's will to "steer Europe to growth and employment."
+A statement from the Élysée Palace said that Hollande shared Renzi's will to "steer Europe to growth and employment."

 In Brussels, European Commissioner for economic and financial affairs Pierre Moscovici said he remained convinced the Italian authorities would deal with the situation.

-"Italy is a strong country, a reliable country," he said before adding he did not expect there to be an economic crisis.
+"Italy is a strong country, a reliable country," he said, adding that he did not expect an economic crisis.

-He also insisted the the result was not an anti-Europe or an anti-EU vote.
+He also insisted the result was not an anti-Europe or an anti-EU vote.

-German Finance Minister Wolfgang Schäuble added that he expected Italy to "make the best of it" while president of the Eurogroup Jeroen Dijsselbloem rejected accusations that the result would radically affect the economic situation within the country.
+German Finance Minister Wolfgang Schäuble added that he expected Italy to "make the best of it," while president of the Eurogroup Jeroen Dijsselbloem rejected accusations that the result would radically affect the economic situation within the country.

 What was it all about?